-In business school, we poured over case studies, stories about how companies solved, or didn’t solve, a particular challenge.
-So here’s a challenge for you: how would you use existing products, distribution channels and means of promotion to improve nutrition in one of the largest and richest countries in the world?
+In business school, we poured over case studies about how companies solved, or didn’t solve, a particular challenge.
+So here’s a challenge for you: how would you use existing products, distribution channels and means of promotion in health marketing to improve nutrition in one of the largest and richest countries in the world?
 An article from Stanford Social Innovation Review provides a great case study.

 Data gathered by researchers at PATH and the Global Alliance for Improved Nutrition (GAIN) showed that Brazilians, especially those in lower income households, suffer from “hidden hunger.”
-People experiencing hidden hunger don’t look obviously underfed or malnourished, yet they are lacking in essential nutrition.
+People experiencing hidden hunger don’t look obviously underfed or malnourished.
+Yet, these people are lacking in essential nutrition.
 As stated in the article:

 “Some 18 percent of Brazil’s children under age five suffer from vitamin A deficiency, which can lead to blindness, and about 40 percent are iron-deficient and anemic, which can impact cognitive development and cause extreme fatigue.
 Meanwhile, 40 percent of lower-income women don’t get enough of the essential nutrient thiamine, which supports the nervous system and metabolism.
 Inadequate levels of these and other micronutrients have major long-term deleterious effects on overall health.”

 Fortifying food with vitamins is a common technology.
 For decades, kids in the United States have been eating breakfast cereals fortified with vitamins.
 PATH and GAIN identified that rice, a commonly consumed food in Brazil, could be fortified with micronutrients to alleviate hidden hunger.
 Together they developed a method of fortifying rice.

 First, the non-profits licensed the rights to the fortification technology to a company.
 In exchange, they got the company’s commitment to bring the product to market.
 This included creating at least one widely-available fortified rice product product and agreeing to help other companies bring products to market.